dgroomes/cobol-playground/README.md

 * [ ] Learn about COBOL's file handling features (sequential, indexed, relative)
 * [ ] Understand COBOL's decimal arithmetic and its advantages for financial calculations
 * [ ] Explore calling C functions from COBOL programs
-* [ ] IN PROGRESS (AI drafted; need to prune it down) Create comprehensive hello-world example with full COBOL boilerplate
+* [ ] (AI drafted; need to prune it down) Create comprehensive hello-world example with full COBOL boilerplate
+* [x] DONE I want a [GixSQL](https://github.com/mridoni/gixsql) example
+      * (Answer: yes) Can/should I try running in a container?
+I'm curious if building gixsql from source is best, and to do that I don't really want to try that on macOS.
+Plus containers + Claude Code is a good synergy already.

 ## Reference